MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/repair-linux-vm-using-ALAR.md

 ## Next steps

-If you experience a bug or want to request an enhancement to the script base of ALAR, post a comment on [GitHub](https://github.com/Azure/ALAR/issues).
+If you experience a bug or want to request an enhancement to the ALAR tool, post a comment on [GitHub](https://github.com/Azure/ALAR/issues).

 You can also find the latest information about the ALAR tool on [GitHub](https://github.com/Azure/ALAR).